jackrosenthal/algobowl/docs/problem_format.md

 Parse a certain line from a file, asserting it contains space-separated integers.
 Return the parsed list of integers.

+Note: when `count` is an integer, and `bounds` is a list of length `count`, each bound in `bounds` will be used for the corresponding element on the line.

 Arguments:

 * `lines`: The list of all lines in the file.